marcel-maqsood/Middleware-Navigation/README.md

 ],
 ```

-you might also want to define attributes to the <a>-item,
+you might also want to define attributes to the "a HTML-element"-item,
 if so add (whatever you need of those) the following:
 ```php
 'linkAttributes' => [